Mythology of Stargate: Franchise-spanning mythology

-The film Stargate (1994) establishes that five thousand years ago, the god Ra transplanted Earth humans throughout the galaxy via the Stargate.
-As a result, the people of Earth rose up against him, and buried their Stargate.
+The film Stargate (1994) establishes that five thousand years ago, the god Ra was an alien who enslaved and transplanted humans from Earth to another planet via the Stargate.
+Eventually, the people of Earth rose up against him and buried their Stargate.
 The modern history of Earth and the Stargate begins when it is unearthed in Egypt in 1928.
 The device is brought to the United States in 1939 to keep it out of Nazi hands and eventually installed in a facility in Creek Mountain, Colorado (Cheyenne Mountain in Stargate SG-1).
-In the events of the film, Dr. Daniel Jackson deciphers the workings of the Stargate and a team is sent through to the planet on the other side.
+In the events of the film Dr. Daniel Jackson deciphers the workings of the Stargate and a team is sent through to the planet on the other side.

-Stargate SG-1 resumes the story of the film, but establishes that Ra was one of many parasitic Goa'uld, aliens who identify as Earth deities to various primitive human communities on planets throughout the Milky Way.
+Stargate SG-1 resumes the story of the film, but establishes that Ra was the leader of a race of parasitic aliens known as the Goa'uld; they took on the role of Earth deities from a variety of mythologies and that there is a network of stargates across the Milky Way.
 In its pilot episode "Children of the Gods", which takes place a year after the film, Stargate Command is established in response to an attack by the Goa'uld Apophis, and given the mandate to explore other worlds and obtain technologies that can be used to defend Earth.
-They encounter other races, such as the Asgard, who masquerade as Norse gods.
+They encounter other races, such as the Asgard, who only masquerade as the Norse gods to primitive cultures until said societies develop enough to see them as they actually are.
 Stargate SG-1 further extended the backstory of Earth humans by introducing the Ancients, an advanced race of humans from another galaxy who lived on Earth until approximately 10,000 years ago.